The Cascade Toward Corruption in OfficeDownload Study

 Corruption in office is a serious matter that results in severe consequences, not only for officeholders and their associates, but also for political parties and even for nations.

-Since this is so costly a matter in government, what can we do proactively to prevent it?
+Since this dishonesty is so costly a matter in government, what can we do proactively to prevent it?
 Since corruption does not happen overnight, what lies specifically at its headwaters?
-The Old Testament Psalmist speaks to the progression of corruption in his first Psalm.
+The Old Testament (OT) psalmist speaks to the progression of corruption in his first psalm.

 Read on, my friend!

-The first Psalm of the OT serves as an apt introduction to all the Psalms, and in a real sense, it is a sound bite summary of the whole Bible.
+The first psalm of the OT serves as an apt introduction to all the Psalms, and in a real sense, it is a sound-bite summary of the whole Bible.
 The scope of what follows is a description of two possible paths that all people choose on the road to their final destiny.
-The Psalm consists of two contrasting cycles of descriptors.
-Verses 1–3 depict the godly in contrast to verses 4, which depicts the ungodly.
-The ends of these two paths are compared in verses 5 and 6.
-Take note of this as you read through it:
+The psalm consists of two contrasting cycles of descriptors.
+Verses 1–3 depict the godly in contrast to verse 4, which depicts the ungodly.
+The ends of these two paths are compared in the final two verses.
+Take note of these contrasting descriptors as you read through the passage:

-The parallelism of this Psalm represents finely crafted poetic expression in highest form.
-This is beautiful, chiastic prose which Merriam-Webster defines as “the inversion of the order of syntactical elements in the second of two juxtaposed and syntactically parallel phrases or clauses.”
-That’s to say the Psalm ends in contrast to the way it started.
+The parallelism of this psalm represents finely crafted poetic expression in its highest form.
+This is beautiful, chiastic prose, which Merriam-Webster defines as “the inversion of the order of syntactical elements in the second of two juxtaposed and syntactically parallel phrases or clauses.”
+That’s to say, the psalm ends in contrast to the way it started.

 The following outline is a verse-by-verse exposition of Psalm 1.
-Wise is the public servant who reads, studies, meditates, and applies these simple, powerful words on a daily basis.
+Wise is the public servant who reads, studies, meditates, and applies these simple, powerful words daily.

 II.
 VERSE 1